St Mary's Island Youth Club

 The Youth Club was represented at the Community Centre Christmas Fair on Saturday 24th November where they sold sweets and drinks from the Tuck Shop and as a consequence were able to donate £40 to the Salvation Army Christmas Present Appeal.
 This funds buying and gving of new Christmas presents to children of all ages who otherwise may not receive any presents this Christmas.

-The Youth Club opening dates for the first half of 2019 are as follows:
+The Youth Club opening dates for the second half of 2019 are as follows:

 News – May 2017

 In 2017 St. Mary’s Island Primary School kindly agreed to allow the Club to have access to their playing fields on Friday evenings and this was fantastic and greatly appreciated by all.

 In 2017 the Club had an application to ‘the Streetcops Trust’ for funding approved which enabled the purchase a fold away snooker and pool table together with some new electronic games.
 This was presented to the Club by Alan Parfett from Streetcops Trust on Friday 8th September.
 The photograph shows Youth Club Secretary, David Taylor, Alan Parfett from Streetcops Trust and Gubs Samrai Youth Club Honorary Treasurer.